What Is the Penalty For Late Filing Of VAT Return?

 But what about late payment of VAT?
 Well, that’s where the waters get rough.
 If the payment is late, a 10% penalty is imposed on the outstanding amount.
 It’s like a fine for not keeping the ship (business) in order.
 This penalty serves as a financial incentive, or a lighthouse, guiding businesses to meet their VAT payment obligations promptly and avoid hitting the rocks of additional costs.

-What is the South African Penalty for Late VAT Payment in 2024?
+What is the South African Penalty for Late VAT Payment?

 The South African Revenue Service (SARS) is still keeping a close eye on those payments.
 If you’re late, they’ll add a 10% penalty to the amount you owe.
 And guess what?
 This penalty isn’t a one-time thing.
 It keeps piling up every month your payment is overdue, for up to 35 months.
 So, it’s a good idea to make those payments on time to avoid a financial headache.